FactsQ/webapp/README.md

 #HOW TO PLAY

 There are many question in the game, just choose the correct answer for every question, and every correct answer you’ll move to the next question until you reach the end.
-You have 3 lives every wrong answer your lives will be deducted.You can also play the bonus game ,it has 5 different games to entertan you
+You have 3 lives every wrong answer your lives will be deducted.You can also play the bonus game ,it has 5 different games to entertain you.

 #MEMBERS / CONTRIBUTIONS